-For the seasons when the fog of depression disorients, and the black of losses eclipses --- He’s got His light shining through all your cracks.
+For the seasons when the fog of depression disorients, and the black of losses eclipses — He’s got His light shining through all your cracks.

 Why God would place His most prized possessions in the fire, why He’d allow His most precious vessels in the melting pot of distress.

-Sometimes the chart of our lives may seem frenzied, and chaotic --- but God really does have a method to all the seeming madness, and a certainty in all the chaos.
+Sometimes the chart of our lives may seem frenzied, and chaotic — but God really does have a method to all the seeming madness, and a certainty in all the chaos.

 And when you choose to remember your regrets instead of your redemption, you can live believing you’re wounded and broken when you’re actually whole and redeemed, and born to be bigger than any of your bruises.

 …this story of a damsel, who thought of the ridiculous – that she could drain the brook by the bucket…

 The wonder of love can get murky through the scrapes of life.

 And we can lose the wonder of love when we really choose to be in control.

 Because the way to live life in control is to give the key of control to the One who really can control.